Spinal Cord Injury Medicine & Rehabilitation

 • Spinal cord infarctions and aneurysms

-Team
+SCI Care Team

 Your Burke Rehabilitation Hospital care team puts you at the center of goal setting and treatment.
-Team members meet weekly to discuss how you’re doing and adjust your personalized care plan so you make steady progress.
+Team members meet weekly to discuss how you’re doing and adjust your personalized care plan, so you make steady progress.
 Team members may include:

 • Spinal cord injury doctor and other specialty doctors